 By Post FIS, 1 Reading Lane, E8 1GQ

-Previously some SEND information was available on Hackney Learning Trust's website.
-Since the SEND reforms 2014 each local authority has been required to put all relevant SEND information in one place.
+Before the 2014 SEND reforms SEND information for schools was available on Hackney Learning Trust's website.
+Since the reforms each local authority has been required to put all relevant SEND information in one place.
 In Hackney this is here on Hackney's Local Offer website.

 Many of the SEND relevant documents previously available on Hackney Learning Trusts website have been superseded by information available throughout this website.